d-romano/mapgenerator/README.md

 # Map Generator
-A GUI based applicaiton that will utilize the Diamond Square algorithm to create a terrain map.
+A GUI based application that will utilize the Diamond Square algorithm to create a terrain map.

 The aim of this project is to build an application that can be used